AustinRF2918/TransModule/README.md

 If a system is using RequireJS, however, this script __should__ work.
 Make sure to backup and commit every couple of files when using this.

+(PS: This is a throwaway script that I am posting here in case anyone ever needs something similar, so if you go looking through the source code, remember that.)